//Everclear

 Is Everclear safe to use?

-Everclear receives a C- risk grade (52/100) from Hindenrank, where lower scores indicate lower risk.
-Genuinely interesting architecture for chain abstraction but still early — use for smaller cross-chain flows where the efficiency gain is worth the novelty risk.
+Everclear receives a C- risk grade (53/100) from Hindenrank, where lower scores indicate lower risk.
+Genuinely interesting architecture for chain abstraction but operational transparency is concerning — use only for small cross-chain flows; the silent L3 hub shutdown and near-zero activity warrant caution.
 Everclear is the rebrand + pivot of Connext into a 'clearing layer' for intent-based bridges.
-Instead of locking-and-minting or pooling liquidity per route, Everclear lets solvers front user capital and then periodically nets solver positions across chains on its own netting chain.
-The design drastically reduces bridge volume when solvers are healthy. ~$30M TVL directly, but billions in cumulative intent volume.
-Novel architecture means novel failure modes: solver market thinness, netting engine correctness, Hyperlane messaging dependencies, and inherited Connext contract complexity are all first-order risks.
+Instead of locking-and-minting or pooling liquidity per route, Everclear lets solvers front user capital and then periodically nets solver positions across chains.
+TVL is a flow metric reflecting unsettled solver balances (~$0 at time of scan), not locked deposits.
+The Everclear Hub L3 (their dedicated netting chain) was silently shut down in May 2026 with no public announcement; the team states the clearing layer continues on supported L2s.
+Novel architecture means novel failure modes: solver market thinness, netting engine correctness, Hyperlane messaging dependencies, and inherited Connext contract complexity are first-order risks.
+The CLEAR token is at all-time lows with sub-$400K market cap.

 What are the main risks of using Everclear?

-The key risks identified for Everclear are: (1) Novel clearing-layer architecture is unbattle-tested under sustained stress (2) User experience depends on solver market liquidity — thin routes can have poor pricing or failed fills (3) Connext->Everclear pivot means accumulated codebase complexity in a small team (4) Netting engine is a new trust assumption; bugs or compromise could strand solver capital (5) Hyperlane cross-chain messaging dependency inherits its validator-set security model
+The key risks identified for Everclear are: (1) Everclear Hub L3 silently halted May 1, 2026 — no public announcement; core netting infrastructure removed without explanation (2) Novel clearing-layer architecture is unbattle-tested under sustained stress (3) User experience depends on solver market liquidity — thin routes can have poor pricing or failed fills (4) CLEAR token at all-time low ($353K market cap); protocol revenue near zero ($148/30d); no blog updates in 4+ months (5) Hyperlane cross-chain messaging dependency inherits its validator-set security model

 What is Everclear's risk score breakdown?